A beginner's guide to line editing

 green and silver click pen

 According to Ernest Hemingway, “writing is rewriting.”
-His point is that the first draft of every piece of writing — Hemingway's included — is terrible.
+His point is that the first draft of every piece of writing — including his own — is terrible.
 It's only on the second or third revision that you can really shape a piece into something worth sharing.

 This is true — but this 'rewriting' and self-editing by the author isn't actually the end of the process.
-To produce an excellent piece of writing, even Ernest Hemingway needs to pass their work to an editor (or four), who run through four different types of editing.
+To produce an excellent piece of writing, even the Hemingways among us need to pass their work to an editor (or four), who run through four different types of editing.

 Of these four types of editing, line editing is perhaps the most difficult to define.
 Like substantive editing (otherwise known as developmental editing), line editing takes into consideration elements of style.
 But like copyediting, line editing takes a close look at the mechanics of each and every sentence.